uber/kraken/README.md

 # Usage

-All Kraken components can be deployed as Docker containers.
-To build the Docker images:
+All Kraken components can be deployed as docker containers.
+To build the docker images:

 ```
 $ make images